jiaeyan/yugioh-card-data/README.md

 # yugioh-card-data

-This is a Yu-Gi-Oh card collector based on YGPPRO ADS game data.
+This is a Yu-Gi-Oh card collector based on YGOPRO ADS game data.